-2.3.2 Project plan with Project budget
+2.3.1 Project plan with Project budget

 The Applicants should also, as part of the Full Application, submit the Project Plan, Financial plan and the Curriculum Vitae of the key persons involved.
-The Full Application have to be submitted on predefined forms (attached, Annex B) filled out completely and sent via email to dorin.rojnevschi@undp.org until the stated deadline.
-A template for the Financial Plan is provided as Annex C, which can be optionally used by the applicants.
+The Application Form have to be submitted on predefined forms (attached, Annex A) filled out completely and sent via email to digitalnow.md@undp.org until the stated deadline.
+A template for the Financial Plan is provided as Annex B, which can be optionally used by the applicants.
 Companies should also present a standard cash-flow and investment plan with ROI calculations.
 There is no standard form for the CVs.